adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 puts "Hello - '#{Faker::Name.name}' from Ruby!"
 ```

 We required the faker gem and used it to generate a fake name.
-Run the app in the terminal with `BUNDLE_IGNORE_CONFIG=1 bundle install --path vendor` command.
-Make sure the `BUNDLED WITH` part of your Gemfile.lock is not there as that can cause you some pain when you deploy your code to AWS Lambda.
+Run the app in the terminal with `bundle exec ruby lib/hello.rb` command.

 ```shell
 Hello - 'Jamar Gutmann II' from Ruby!